sgdc3/MidiPlayer/README.md

 MidiPlayer
 ===========

-A minecraft plugin that allows you to play custom music on your server
+A bukkit/spigot plugin that allows you to play midi songs in your server.